quandora/grunt-umd-wrapper/README.md

 # grunt-umd-wrapper

-> Wrap your module using UMD based on jsdoc @requires annotations
+> Package your javascript modules into a UMD wrapper through preprocessing directives.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`